 In fact, Tom's Guide global editor-in-chief Mark Spoonauer picked YouTube TV to cut the cord.
 And, not only is he saving a lot of money, but he's wondering why he didn't do this earlier.
 There's just one big thing missing from YouTube TV.

 So what channels can you watch, what devices support YouTube TV and how does it stack up to competing cable-replacement services?
 We've put together the master guide on YouTube TV, how its programming and price stack up, and what makes it special.

-YouTube TV is a TV- and movie-streaming service that uses YouTube's clean and straightforward interface.
+YouTube TV is a live TV service that uses YouTube's clean and straightforward interface.
 And while it's not the cheapest option, it's one of our favorite options.

 Available on smart TVs, streaming boxes, computers and mobile devices, it includes local network broadcast channels, basic cable networks and original web shows from YouTube Red.

 YouTube TV just added improved integration with Android TV, so the content you stream on the app now appears in the Channels row on the home screen.
 This added integration feels like a long time coming, since Google owns YouTube and Android TV.

 YouTube TV normally costs $65 per month.
 That's on par with its main competitor, Hulu with Live TV, which offers fewer channels than YouTube TV (though Hulu has its own exclusive original shows).

 There's a $19.99 per month upgrade, though, which adds on Dolby Digital support, 4K, offline downloads, and unlimited simultaneous streams.

 But even YouTube TV and Hulu Live TV's price hikes are far from where cable prices currently sit.
 They are usually timed to content additions.
 When YouTube TV got Turner channels in 2018, it went up by $5, and the 2019 addition of local channels and Discovery channels saw a price jump of $10.